 Light your home using the same amount of light for less money.
 By replacing your home's five most frequently used light fixtures or bulbs with models that have earned the ENERGY STAR, you can save $75 each year.
-New lighting standards took effect in 2012, and money-saving options such as energy-saving incandescent, CFL, and LED lightbulbs are available today.
+New lighting standards took effect in 2012, and money-saving options such as halogen incandescent, CFL, and LED lightbulbs are available today.
 For high-quality products with the greatest energy savings, choose bulbs that have earned the ENERGY STAR.

 New Lightbulbs: What's the Difference?

 Traditional incandescent bulbs use a lot of energy to produce light and are no longer manufactured.

 - 90% of the energy is given off as heat

 - That lost energy is money we are throwing away